nstbayless/CV1-controls/README.md

 - `vcancel` (Recommended.) allows the player to control the height of their jumps by releasing the jump button early.
 - `stairs_only` means that no air control is permitted at all; the only change made by the hack is stair landing/catching.

-### Weight
+### Inertia

-This option adds a very small amount inertia to the player's air movement.
+This option adds a bit of inertia to the player's air movement.
 Players fond of extremely tight controls might prefer not to use this option; on the other hand, some players feel that without this option the player feels jarringly light.

+When combined with *The Holy Relics*, due to a lack of ROM space in bank 6, a different version of the inertia code is used which has a bit less impact on the horizontal axis.

+The inertia data is stored in the same byte as the current subweapon (but using the high bits instead of the low bits).
+As a result, romhacks which have custom asm relating to the current subweapon are likely to be incompatible with this hack.
+If you are determined to add compatability yourself, please look at `weight.asm` to understand how subweapon code in the standard version was modified to be compatbile.

 ### Base ROM